Tuning magnetic exchange interactions in 2D magnets: the case of CrGeX$_3$ (X = Se, Te) and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers: Results

 \section{Results}

 First, we obtained the structural and electronic ground state of the three systems, CGS, CGT and CGST.
 A summary of the results is given in Table \ref{Table_structure}.
 The lattice constant of CGST lies in between those of CGS and CGT, as expected.
 As of the magnetic structure, all these systems are ferromagnetic with a similar magnetic moment localized on each Cr atom, while all other atoms are non-magnetic.
 The orbital contribution to the magnetic moments is below 1~\% an all cases.
 We define the magnetic anisotropy energy (MAE) as the difference of the self-consistently calculated total energy between in-plane and out-of-plane magnetizations, MAE = $E_\parallel-E_\perp$.
+Two-site $\frac{1}{2}\sum_{i\neq j}\left(J_{ij}^{xx}-J_{ij}^{zz}\right)$ and on-site $\sum_i\left(K_i^{xx}-K_i^{zz}\right)$ magnetic anisotropy contributions to the MAE can be obtained by choosing collinear in-plane (along the $x$-axis) and out-of-plane (along the $z$-axis) magnetizations in Hamiltonian \ref{HeisenbergEq2}.
+So the MAE is characterized by examining the $J_{cj}^{xx}-J_{cj}^{zz}$, $J_{cj}^{yy}-J_{cj}^{zz}$ and $K_c^{xx}-K_c^{zz}$ terms and the number of the nearest neighbors for each shell.
 The MAE shows a preference of in-plane magnetization for CGS, while CGT and CGST present an out-of-plane easy axis.
 This is consistent with experimental reports for CGT \cite{Gong2017}.
 All compounds are semiconducting, with a band gap well below 1 eV.